-When you run a SQL query in data.world one of the things you can do with your query is to save the results as a new table in a dataset or project.
+When you run a query in data.world, one of the things you can do with the results is to save them as a new table in a dataset or project.
 The main reasons you might want to save your query as a new data file are security and ease of analysis.
 Saving the query allows you to:

 - Present a subset of the data from the original file